SAP-samples/teched2023-AD161/exercises/Ex4/README.md

 Now we will **import** data from a file to **A_BusinessPartner** entity.

+Open the Customers file
+![Customers](/exercises/Ex4/csv/customers.csv)
+and press download.

-Using a local text editor, create a local file named `customers.txt`.
+Alternatively, Using a local text editor, create a local file named `customers.csv`.
 Add the following content to the file and save it locally:

-Open the file below, and press download on the upper right.
-![Customers](/exercises/Ex4/csv/customers.csv)
 ```
 BusinessPartner,FirstName,LastName
 1001036,Daniel,Watts